 Faberge’s eggs and his relationship with the Russian royal family have always gotten the most attention.
 But as I learned more about Peter Carl Faberge (1846 – 1920), I realized that eggs were only a portion of his portfolio of work.
-So I put together a list (because I love lists!) of things you may not have know about him.
-Here goes!
+Read on to learn some things you may not have known about him.

 Peter Faberge was one of the most prominent jewelers of his time.
 His workshops all over Russia employed over 500 artisans.
 And they produced thousands of pieces of jewelry.
 Faberge was influenced by art from all over the world, as well as ancient and modern styles.